cyberscribbleorg/EventFlow/README.md

-# codeflow
+# EventFlow
-Empower Your Project with Data-Driven Insights
+Empower Your Git Project with Data-Driven Insights

+# Setup ( WIP )
+- Install docker/ docker-compose for your enivironment
+- cp env.copy to .env and adjust parameters
+- run docker-compose up to spin off all instances
+- Things should work fine